cchitsiang/awesome-stars/topics.md

 - [outsideris/slack-invite-automation](https://github.com/outsideris/slack-invite-automation) - A tiny web application to invite a user into your slack team.
 - [jsha/minica](https://github.com/jsha/minica) - minica is a small, simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
 - [zalando-stups/stups-gotthard](https://github.com/zalando-stups/stups-gotthard) - Gotthard provides tunneling for PostgreSQL in a STUPS environment
-- [mausba/rssheap](https://github.com/mausba/rssheap) - An advanced web and mobile based RSS reader for software developers built on the .NET platform
 - [dubzzz/ava-fast-check](https://github.com/dubzzz/ava-fast-check) - Property based testing for AVA based on fast-check
 - [marpple/FxSQL](https://github.com/marpple/FxSQL) - Node.js Functional SQL Query Builder & ORM
 - [dominictarr/your-web-app-is-bloated](https://github.com/dominictarr/your-web-app-is-bloated) - measuring memory usage of popular webapps